skip to main content

 We answer frequently asked questions on choosing between inline sliding doors and lift and slide doors.

-Inline sliding doors are conventional sliding doors that sit in the track and are designed to allow the door to glide smoothly.
-You can choose between 2, 3, 4, and 6-panel setups for an inline sliding door.
+Inline sliding doors are the most conventional sliding patio doors that sit in either double or triple tracks, and are designed to allow the door to glide smoothly.
+You can choose between 2, 3, 4, and 6- panel configurations for an inline sliding door – covering an opening up to an impressive 13m wide.

-Inline sliding doors are flexible, versatile and ideal for both small and large openings.
-A compact option, these doors are a great option if space is limited, as there’s no inward or outward swing because all opening takes place on one track.
-They also offer very slim sightline options, ensuring you have the best view possible.
+Suitable for expansive openings, inline sliding doors have flexible configuration options, and these can be tailored to suit modest or generous spaces.
+In fact, sliding doors are a great option if space is limited, as there’s no inward or outward swing because all opening takes place on one track.

 You can find out more about inline sliding doors by requesting one of our brochures.

-Inline sliding doors & lift and slide doors – the key differences
+Inline vs lift and slide doors – Key operating differences

 The key difference between inline and lift and slide doors is how the doors open.
-Inline sliding doors sit within the tracks and are held in place at the top and bottom, and are fitted with a running gear in the bottom part of the door which helps them move within the track.
-In lift and slide doors, on the other hand, you lift the door panel onto its rollers by turning the handle.
-Inline sliding doors typically weigh up to a maximum weight of 200kg per door sash, whereas lift and slide doors, in certain systems, can reach 400kg.
-However, due to the mechanisms in place - lift and slide doors will be just as easy to open as inline sliding doors.
+Inline sliding patio doors sit within the top and bottom tracks and feature a running gear which is in permanent contact with the bottom track.
+On the other hand, with lift and slide doors, you lift the door panel onto its rollers by turning the handle.

 Are you considering getting an inline sliding door fitted?
 Find your local installer to find out more.